caspark/factorio-a11y/README.md

 ### QoL and papercuts

 * When you can't craft something because of missing resources, print out how many of what is missing
-* Commands that require input should probably have a hotkey to open a text box for input to avoid disabling achievements unnecessarily.
-THIS IS DONE NOW TEST AND DOCUMENT IT
 * Restore the thing in hand after a "run there"
 * When mining nearest resource, prefer mining things that collide with the player (e.g. trees & rocks) for convenience in clearing a path.